 The College of Arts and Sciences, Humanities Institute, and Gender Institute offer dissertation writing fellowships.
 These are competitive and are awarded each spring.
 The DGS will announce application deadlines, so keep an eye out for emails.
-The DGS will also notify you about the possibility of teaching your own class for the Department of History in the form of a Plesur Instructorship.
-It is also possible to teach courses at other colleges, but while this can help you make ends meet, it will direct time and energy away from dissertation writing.
-You must make the department aware of your desire to teach courses at other colleges and receive approval of your advisor and the DGS in order to take outside positions.
-This is to ensure that you are not overcommitting and hurting your path to your degree.
+If you don't have fellowship support, you may be able to serve an additional year as a TA (if a TA line is available) or teach your own class in the department or at other colleges.
+While this can help you make ends meet, it will direct time and energy away from dissertation writing.
 It is important to finish your dissertation in a timely fashion.
 The Graduate School requires doctoral students to finish their degrees within seven years, or fourteen semesters, after initial matriculation.
 Extensions are permitted if there is a good reason; application forms for such extensions are available from the departmental staff.
-Your advisor and the DGS must sign a request for an extension.
+Your adviser and the DGS must sign a request for an extension.

 The Graduate School requires that dissertation defenses include a component that is open to the public.
-There is also a component which is reserved for your committee and you (this time will make up the majority of your defense.
-Your advisor and committee will decide how to conduct the defense; be sure to ask about how it will proceed when your committee says it is OK to schedule the defense.
+Your adviser and committee will decide how to conduct the defense; be sure to ask about how it will proceed when your committee says it is OK to schedule the defense.
 The public session should be advertised within the department (and beyond, if you like) two weeks before it is to take place.

-Dissertations are submitted online to the graduate school.
+Dissertations are submitted on-line to the graduate school.
 After you successfully defend your dissertation, you are required to submit your work to Proquest via the Graduate School website.
 Generally, the deadline to upload your dissertation is in mid-May for spring conferrals.
 This process requires strict formatting, which applies to everything from the style of page numbers to the organization of your title page.
 Formatting guidelines are available on the Graduate School's Electronic Thesis/Dissertation Submission page.
 Once your dissertation is uploaded to Proquest, it will become available for researchers on the Proquest Dissertations and Theses database.
 In some cases, PhD students may want to keep their work out of this database for some time to ensure that they have "fresh" material for publication with a press.
-In that case, you will need to submit an embargo form, found on the Graduate School website, which requires an explanation and the signature of your advisor.
-An embargo is effective for 6 months or one year and can be renewed.
+In that case, you will need to submit an embargo form, found on the Graduate School website, which requires an explanation and the signature of your adviser.
+An embargo is effective for 6 months or one year, and can be renewed.

-In each year of your program, you should submit a progress report to your advisor, who will add in his or her comments on your work and submit it to the DGS.
+In each year of your program, you should submit a progress report to your adviser, who will add in his or her comments on your work and submit it to the DGS.
 See the link for the annual progress report in the Graduate section of the departmental website.
 These reports will be used in the departmental annual report, when we share information on student accomplishments with the College of Arts and Sciences and the Graduate School.

 The Graduate School requires that PhD students maintain a 3.0 average in all courses to be considered "in good standing."
-If your grades fall below that mark, or if you are not showing satisfactory progress in exam preparation or dissertation research and writing, your advisor and the DGS may ask to meet with you and, after discussion, decide to put you on probation.
+If your grades fall below that mark, or if you are not showing satisfactory progress in exam preparation or dissertation research and writing, your adviser and the DGS may ask to meet with you and, after discussion, decide to put you on probation.
 In that case, the DGS will give you a letter spelling out what steps you need to take to regain good standing and by when.